First in a series: How Do We Organize a Hundred Million?

 I rely on these flawed giants, sullied by slavery and white supremacy as they were, because we can see further if we stand on their shoulders.
 From that vantage point, maybe our own terrible flaws can come more clearly into view: war, empire, corporate power, ecocide, the new Jim Crow and slave-like prison labor in our vast militarized penal system.
 Despite many shortcomings, great Americans have always aspired to revolution as we still must now.

 Mahatma Gandhi and Martin Luther King innovated universal values of immediate strategic use: non-violence and peace.
-Massive nonviolent civil disobedience emerged as a transformative revolutionary strategy not simply because it was morally superior to war but because nonviolence promises a struggle that millions of people might risk participation in.
+Massive nonviolent civil disobedience emerged as a transformative revolutionary strategy not simply because it was morally superior to war but because nonviolence promises a struggle that millions of people might risk participating in.

 And it is only a revolution, made by millions, that will affect the sweeping transformations in consciousness necessary to change the world.
 It will take the power of millions to reconstruct government, transform corporations into public utilities, build a new cooperative economy, and dismember the empire.
 A hundred million activists are also necessary to safeguard against the reemergence of the hierarchies and political machines that have plagued history’s prior revolutions.
 Massive, non-violent civil disobedience is inherently democratic.